cresset-template/cresset/README.md

 6. If Cresset is being placed within a pre-existing project's subdirectory, change the `volume` pairing from `.:${PROJECT_ROOT}` to `..:${PROJECT_ROOT}`.
-   All commands in Cresset assume that they are being run at the root of a project but this can be changed easily.
+   All commands in Cresset assume that they are being run at project root but this can be changed easily.

 ### Explanation of services